 Houston Texas, USA Travel Guide

-Houston has a number of protected areas and ongoing conservation efforts, like the Bayou Greenways project.
+Houston has several preserved areas and ongoing conservation efforts, like the Bayou Greenways project.
 Support these by staying on marked trails.

 Create less trash and conserve water, especially during drought periods.
 Use recycling bins where available and reuse towels at hotels.

-Prioritize local businesses, from dining places to independent boutiques, to keep money circulating within Houston’s economy.
+Prioritize local businesses, from places to eat to independent boutiques, to keep money circulating within Houston’s economy.

 Make choices that minimize your environmental effect and support local communities ethically.